tomaszkacmajor/CarND-Behavioral-Cloning-P3/README.md

 The final histogram depicts samples and their angles after the flipping operation:

 <img src="./images/histogram3.jpg"></br></br>

+We can see that there are still many 0 angles among the samples but it's significantly lower value than before.

 I finally rescaled images from 160x320 pixels to 160x100.
 Then, using Keras Cropping2D layer I cropped 40 rows from the top and 20 rows from the bottom of each image.
 This removed unnecessary information about sky, trees and the car hood at the bottom.
 The final image size was 100x100 which was intentional and is regarded easier for CNN to operate when the input image is a square.